Magisk-Modules-Alt-Repo/gaming/README.md

 × Disclaimer ×

 Naturally, you take all the responsibility for what happens to your device when you start messing around with things.
-I (Akira) will not be responsible for ANY damage caused to anyone's devices due to the use of this module.
+I (akira) will not be responsible for ANY damage caused to anyone's devices due to the use of this module.